ziutek/ziutek.github.io/_posts/2018-04-14-go_on_very_small_hardware2.md

 }
 ```

-Reflection in MCU context isn't a toy.
-It is a crucial part of any confenient to use serialization library.
+Reflection is a crucial part of any easy to use serialization library.
 Serialization algorithms, like [JSON](https://en.wikipedia.org/wiki/JSON), gain in importance in the IOT era.

 This is where I finish the second part of this article.
 I think there is a chance for the third part, more entertaining, where we connect to this board various interesting devices.
-If this board won't carry them, we replace it with something bigger.
+If this board won't carry them, we replace it with something a little bigger.